AbdallahHisham01/killercoda-solutions-CKA/README.md

-# 🌟 Kubernetes Concepts Notes
+# 🌟 Kubernetes Concepts: KillerCoda Solutions

 Welcome to the **Kubernetes Concepts Notes** repository!
-This collection of Markdown files provides clear explanations and in-depth coverage of essential Kubernetes topics, authored by **[AbdallahHisham01](https://github.com/AbdallahHisham01)**.
+This collection of Markdown files provides that provide solutions to various KillerCoda problems, authored by **[AbdallahHisham01](https://github.com/AbdallahHisham01)**.

 ---